-All the activities of the Project, including construction, agricultural activities and introduced innovation (technology, products and processes) will be in line with the existing environmental norms without adverse environmental effect and without undermining the sustainable growth of the local communities.
+All the activities of the Project, including construction, agricultural activities and introduced innovation (technology, products and processes) will be in line with the existing environmental norms without adverse environmental effect and without undermining the sustainable and resilient growth of the local communities.
+Under its outputs 2 and 4 the Project is committed to mainstream risk mitigation measures and introduce green technologies towards increasing the resilience of the beneficiary communities and fostering long-term sustainable benefits for the local population.
+With this said, the Project addresses environment-development linkages recognizing poverty-environment nexus and environmental dimensions of disaster and crisis prevention).